 Gender Wage Gap

 A persistent pay gap exists between men and women which may seem small, but is not, as it adds up over time.
 In real terms this pay imbalance means a woman would have to work 39 extra days to earn the same as a man.
 Bernie recognizes the broad impact of lower wages for women.
 He said, “Equal pay is not just a women’s issue; it’s a family issue.
 When women don’t receive equal pay for equal work, families across America have less money to spend on child care, groceries, and housing.”

 How is the pay gap calculated?

-In 2014, the United States Bureau of Labor Statistics (BLS) published a report with statistical information pertaining to income across a wide field of variables.
-In the report, the BLS concludes that, “In 2013, women who worked full time in wage and salary jobs had median usual weekly earnings of $706, which represented 82 percent of men’s median weekly earnings ($860).”
+United States Bureau of Labor Statistics (BLS) is the main government agency that collects data to measure labor market activity and working conditions.
+The BLS 2018 report concludes that, “In 2017, women who worked full time in wage and salary jobs had median usual weekly earnings of $770, which represented 82 percent of men’s median weekly earnings of $941.”